samjeffcoat/Sprint-Challenge-Authentication/README.md

 - [x ] Add PM as collaborator on Github.
 - [ x] Clone your OWN version of Repo (Not Lambda's by mistake!).
 - [x ] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
-- [ ] Implement the project on this Branch, committing changes regularly.
+- [x ] Implement the project on this Branch, committing changes regularly.
-- [ ] Push commits: git push origin `<firstName-lastName>`.
+- [x ] Push commits: git push origin `<firstName-lastName>`.

 Follow these steps for completing your project:

-- [ ] `cd` into the root of the project and run `yarn` to install dependencies.
+- [ x] `cd` into the root of the project and run `yarn` to install dependencies.
-- [ ] Once you have your `node_modules` go ahead and run `yarn server` or `npm run server` to start your node server.
+- [x ] Once you have your `node_modules` go ahead and run `yarn server` or `npm run server` to start your node server.
-- [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo).
+- [ x] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo).
-- [ ] Add your Project Manager as a Reviewer on the Pull-request
+- [ x] Add your Project Manager as a Reviewer on the Pull-request
-- [ ] PM then will count the HW as done by  merging the branch back into master.
+- [ x] PM then will count the HW as done by  merging the branch back into master.

 Helpful Tip on Testing this Project: